RashidiA/Smartphone-ADASPro-App/README.md

 ## 📖 Usage Instructions
 1.  **Deployment:** Upload your source code to a GitHub repository and connect it to **Streamlit Cloud**.
-2.  **Hardware Setup:** Mount your smartphone on a vehicle dashboard or assembly line workstation with a stable, unobstructed view of the area.
+2.  **Hardware Setup:** Mount your smartphone on a vehicle dashboard with a stable, unobstructed view of the area.
 3.  **Initialization:** Open the provided URL in a mobile browser (Chrome or Safari) and tap the **"START SYSTEM"** button.
 You must grant **Camera** and **Audio** permissions for the AI to function.
 4.  **Visual Indicators:**
     * **Blue Overlays:** Indicates that the system has successfully locked onto **White Road Lines**.